 Defining the future of Smart Water Networks through discussions, meetings, networking and knowledge sharing.

-In an effort to meet its newly defined goals, the SWAN Forum has initiated dedicated Workgroups in several key areas, in order to achieve tangible targets during 2016.
+In an effort to meet its newly defined goals, the SWAN Forum has initiated dedicated Workgroups in several key areas, in order to achieve tangible targets.
 We invite all SWAN members to take an active role in each of these groups by engaging in activities, discussions and sharing your own experience and expertise in our market.

 Chaired by SWAN members, the goal of each Workgroup is to: